vulk-archive/elixir-pusher-clone-training/README.md

 . .env; rails s -p $PORT -b 0.0.0.0
 ```
-test: go to url:port and enter a message, check rails log
+Test: go to url:port and enter a message, check rails log

 ----------
-Lesson 3
+Lesson 3 Create Elixir Application and call it from Rails
 ----------

 cd into your main training directory

 ### elixir
-Go to main directory (up one)
+Go to main directory (up one from your rails project)
 ```
 mix archive.install https://github.com/phoenixframework/archives/raw/master/phoenix_new.ez
 mix phoenix.new ex_pusher_lite --no-brunch --no-ecto
 cd ex_pusher_lite
+# exclude erlang, dependencies, and secrets from git
 copy .gitignore
+# upgrade phoenix, include some dependencies
 copy mix.exs
+# get dependencies
 mix do deps.get, compile
+# accept a port number from the command line
 copy dev.exs

 ```